What are my rights?

 Keep a record of your conversations and correspondence.
-Make sure to get all verbal agreements in writing — including when you can expect the vehicle to be ready if you’re asking for a repair, and whether they’ll offer you a courtesy car in the meantime (they don’t have to do this but you could ask).
+Make sure to get any oral agreements in writing — including when you can expect the vehicle to be ready if you’re asking for a repair, and whether they’ll offer you a courtesy car in the meantime (they don’t have to do this, but you could ask).

 Step 3.
 Send a complaint letter

 If discussing the situation with the dealer doesn’t resolve the problem, the next step is to send a complaint letter to the dealer.
 We offer a tool you can use to help you build your letter.
 It includes legal terminology and may help them realize you know your rights.
 It's also available as a template letter you can download.

 Keep a copy of the letter for yourself.
 If you can, send the original by registered mail or courier.
 That way you’ll have proof the dealer got it.

 If the letter doesn’t resolve the problem, ask the dealer whether they’d consider an alternative dispute resolution scheme.
 This is a way of solving disagreements without going to court.
 A third party will help you and the dealer try to reach a solution.

 An example is the Canadian Motor Vehicle Arbitration Plan (CAMVAP).
 If your vehicle was made in the last four years, you may be eligible for this free program.
 It can help you resolve disputes with automobile manufacturers about vehicle defects or a manufacturer’s warranty.

 Most vehicles purchased or leased in Canada are covered by the program; here is a list of participating manufacturers.